 NEW: Too lazy to read this post?
 I got a video for that.

-Style is learned, adopted, manipulated, and developed over time.
-Sometimes on accident, sometimes on purpose, and often times both.
+Art styles are learned, adopted, manipulated, and developed over time.
+Sometimes on accident, sometimes on purpose, but often times both.

 Your style is a combination of your voice, techniques, color choices, compositions, subject matter, media, and more all wrapped up.
 Your style is what binds each of your pieces together into a unique and cohesive collection.
 The best part is that it continues to evolve over time.
 Even when you’ve found it, it starts to change.